Picolly.com

 How to sew a T-shirt – Step-by-step sewing instructions

 When sewing a classic T-shirt (without raglan sleeves) you can proceed in two ways.
-(There are, of course, many ways to sew a T-shirt, and each seamstress will find her favorite over time.)
+(There are, of course, many ways to sew a T-shirt, and each sewers will find her favorite over time.)
 The first step of both basic ways is to sew the shoulder seams.

 Pattern layout